 Margaret Thatcher wasn’t always acceptable, wasn’t always a success.
 But she irrevocably changed the country she loved like a veritable one-woman tsunami.
 Not one of the Iron Lady’s successors has had the courage, that extraordinary lioness-like strength she had in spades, to reverse any of her major achievements.
 She was never being boring, never bored, never ignored, and most importantly, she was the best man for the job.

-The author of this article has never voted Conservative.
+The author of this article has never voted Conservative but I never told her that.